pawl/celery_pyamqp_memory_leak/README.md

 1. Run `sudo docker stats` in another terminal window to watch memory usage.
 1. Watch memory usage gradually increase by 300 KB every 10 seconds.

+You may need to run the command to kill rabbitmq connections multiple times.
+Sometimes it reconnects, but it's possible to get it into a bad state where it constantly says "Connection reset by peer".